VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **Message flows through a Windows Azure Service Bus topic.**

-In the intial implementation, the **CommandBus** and **EventBus** classes are very similar.
+In the initial implementation, the **CommandBus** and **EventBus** classes are very similar.
 The only difference between the **Send** method and the **Publish** method is that the **Send** method expects the message to be wrapped in an **Envelope** class.
 The **Envelope** class enables the sender to specify a time delay for the message delivery.

-Because an event may be processed by multiple subscribers, the topic that the **TopicSender** class sends events to can have multiple subscriptions.
-Each subscription is associated with a particular handler type so that events reach all of their subscribers.
+Events can have multiple recipients.
 In the example shown in figure 8, the **ReservationRejected** event is sent to the **RegistrationProcess**, the **WaitListProcess**, and one other destination.
+The **EventProcessor** class identifies the list of handlers to receive the event by examining its list of registered handlers.

 A command has only one recipient.
 In figure 8, the **MakeSeatReservation** is sent to the **SeatsAvaialbility** aggregate.
 There is just a single handler registered for this subscription.
+The **CommandProcessor** class identifies the handler to receive the command by examining its list of registered handlers.

 There are a number of questions that arise from this implementation: